opendp/docs.smartnoise.org/source/smartnoise/overview.rst

   - Perform privacy algorithm stochastic testing against differential privacy modules

 The mechanisms library provides a fast, memory-safe native runtime for validating and running differentially private analyses.
-The runtime and validator are built in Rust, while Python support.

 Differentially private computations are specified as an analysis graph that can be validated and executed to produce differentially private releases of data.
 Releases include metadata about accuracy of outputs and the complete privacy cost of the analysis.